LinkedEarth/Pyleoclim_util/README.md

 ### License

 The project is licensed under the GNU Public License.
 Please refer to the file call license.
-If you use the code in publications, please credit the work using this citation:
+If you use the code in publications, please credit the work using the citation file.

-_Deborah Khider, Feng Zhu, Julien Emile-Geay, Jun Hu, Alexander James, Pratheek Athreya, Myron Kwan, Daniel Garijo. (xxxx).
-Pyleoclim: vx.x.x Release.
-Zenodo. http://doi.org/10.5281/zenodo.1212692_

 ### Disclaimer